Vision

 1. Discuss with Ren — scope the idea, challenge assumptions, figure out what we're actually building and why.
 Ren holds context from every prior session, so she already knows the framework, Scott's product sensibility, and what's been tried before.

 2. Ren drafts the brief — structured handoff that captures: what the project is, what phase it starts in, what the first build unit is, what decisions are already made, what's still open.
-Written to project_state in her core memory.
+Written to the agent memory schema as a build record with open threads and next steps.

 3. Claude Code picks it up — opens a session, reads the brief via MCP, and starts the build.
 No translation required.
 Ren's context becomes Claude Code's starting point.